Is Self-Implementation right for you?

 1. 100% delegation of implementation tasks to client's staff

-3. Every task-sharing split possible
+3. Every task-sharing split in between

 We have achieved successful outcomes with each of these options.
 But frankly, we have also had some disappointments.
 Our wealth of experience has informed the following guidelines for determining the right approach.